Updated: Aug 27

-I really do think all those well-meanings sons and daughters need to hear this.
+I really do think all those wonderful well-meanings sons and daughters need to hear this.
 Please share these tips with your readers if they want their parents to actually try using tech!
 We know they mean well, but sometimes, it all gets overwhelming.
 1st.
 Ask us if we want it.
 If we haven't bought into the idea, we won't use it!

 What problem does it solve?
 What's involved?